-Performance Anxiety Coaching with Anna Beaumont
+Performance Anxiety Coaching

 Jann Arden has it so does Barbara Streisand and Canadian superstar Shania Twain.
 What is it they have?
 Performance Anxiety, or some call it Stage Fright.
 It could also be called Performance Rejection Anxiety.
 Just what would we learn if we really got close to this energy?
 If we began to understand it and make it friend, rather than foe.